 Special Events include:

-- Native Plant Sale - BTG sources the best native plants from local growers (perennials, shrubs, annuals) and brought them to Smith Wilkes Hall for purchase and immediate planting!
-Pollinators, nectar plants, natives!
+Native Plant Sale - Week 1 Friday June 28 Noon-5pm BTG sources the best native plants from local growers (perennials, shrubs, annuals) and brings them to Smith Wilkes Hall for purchase and immediate planting!
+Pollinators, nectar plants, natives, herbs and milk week!

-- Monarchpalooza! - Cycle thru an interactive display of stations in which you can explore every stage of the Monarchs.
+Monarchpalooza! - Week 4 Thursday July 18 Noon - 3pm Pick up your Monarch Passport and cycle thru an interactive display of stations in which you can explore every stage of the Monarchs.
 BTG docents will lead guided discovery at each stop.
 The experience culminates in a 10x20 tent filled with monarchs - immersive learning at it's best.
-This program is biennial.

 BECOME A BTG LIFE MEMBER and help us preserve and enhance this lovely place that is Chautauqua.
 Our century+ of conservation, education, and service has succeeded with the support of thousands of members and generous donors.
 Life membership and the biennial house tour are our sources of fund raising.

 BTG has made significant contributions toward the creation and maintenance of the Institution's public gardens, the upkeep of our 95+ year old Smith Wilkes Hall, and the planting of hundreds of trees throughout the grounds.
 This year BTG reveals the Arboretum after a three year restoration project returning it to its original purpose as an Outdoor Nature Classroom.
 To learn more about the history of Bird, Tree, and Garden Club, scroll thru our website.
 Send us an email email@example.com with any questions or suggestions.
 The complete 2019 program guide will be posted in June 2019.